Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 5. Recorded score and leaderboard, for user to check personal performance and ranking against other players.

-6. A question counter to keep track of their progress throughout the quiz.
+6. A question counter to keep track of the users progress throughout the quiz.

-7. A timer to limit the time per question to add further interaction for the user and prevent any users from cheating.
+7. A timer to limit the time per question, to add further interaction for the user and prevent any users from cheating.

 8. Ability to contact me through an online form.